The Many Benefits Of Making Your Own Compost

 Temperature is the third factor you want to watch out for, because cold compost won’t do much of anything.
 Using a simple compost thermometer is an easy way to make sure it’s staying warm enough that everything can break down properly!

-- If it seems like your compost isn’t progressing or changing, add more “green” material.
+- Your compost isn’t progressing or changing, add more “green” material.

-- If your compost is wet and smelly, add more “brown” material.
+- If your compost is wet and/or smelly, add more “brown” material.

 Step 4 – Use Your Finished Compost